V. M. Obaidullah: Leadership Roles

-Legacy
+Family and Legacy

-Obaidullah died on 21 February 1958, while serving as a Rajya Sabha member.
-In recognition of his contributions, the V.M.
-Obaidullah Bus Stand in Vellore was named in his honour.
-An obituary in the Lok Sabha acknowledged him as a distinguished Tamil orator and a dedicated nationalist who endured significant hardships in the pursuit of India's freedom.
+Obaidullah was married to Zaibunisa Begum.
+He died on 21 February 1958, while serving as a Rajya Sabha member.
+In recognition of his contributions, Vellore's main bus stop was formerly renamed as the V.M.
+Obaidullah Bus Stand.
+An obituary in the Lok Sabha referred to him as a distinguished Tamil orator and a dedicated nationalist who endured significant hardships in the pursuit of India's independence.
+Immediately following his death, the Tamil Nadu state government offered his widow a plot of land as a form of compensation.
+Begum declined the gesture, maintaining that her late husband's public service was "beyond any reward or award".